werniq/Go-Gator/README.md

 4. Logging

 ## Documentation
-Each package is (in my opinion) good documentation, but here I would like to explain the purpose of each directory as well.
+Here I would like to explain the purpose of each directory.
 <br />
 ### 1. Cmd
 Main logic of the application is there.
 Cmd has few sub folders: